Local connectedness of boundaries for relatively hyperbolic groups: Cut points and local connectedness

+\begin{proof} The first assertion is given by Proposition~\ref{prop:RelQCVertex}.
 We now consider the second assertion.
 We may assume $\Gamma$ is nonelementary, since the result is trivial in the elementary case.
 Let $\mathbb{E}$ be the family of all elementary subgroups of $(\Gamma,\P)$.
-By hypothesis, each $(\mathbb{E},\P)$--tree involves only loxodromic edge groups.
+By hypothesis, any $(\mathbb{E},\P)$--tree is actually an $(\mathbb{L},\P)$--tree.
 Furthermore, $\Gamma$ and all members of $\P$ are finitely generated by Theorem~\ref{thm:OsinFinGen}.
 The JSJ tree of cylinders over $\mathbb{E}$ relative to $\P$ given by Guirardel--Levitt \cite[Cor.~9.20]{GuirardelLevitt_JSJ} is an $(\mathbb{L},\P)$--tree $T$ with the following property.
 If $v$ is any vertex of $T$, either $\Gamma_v$ has no splittings over loxodromic subgroups relative to $\Q_v$ or $\Gamma_v$ is an extension with finite kernel of the fundamental group of a compact hyperbolic $2$--orbifold $\Sigma_v$ with geodesic boundary and the subgroups $\Q_v$ are the lifts to $\Gamma_v$ of the fundamental groups of the boundary components of $\Sigma_v$.
 In the orbifold case, every loxodromic splitting of $\Gamma_v$ relative to $\Q_v$ is induced by a splitting of $\pi_1(\Sigma)$ dual to a family of disjoint, essential simple closed geodesics of $\Sigma_v$ by Morgan--Shalen \cite[Thm.~III.2.6]{MorganShalen84}.
 A standard argument involving reduction of Euler characteristic shows that $\Sigma_v$ may be cut along some finite family of geodesics into pieces containing no essential simple closed geodesic.
 Thus, we may refine $T$ using splittings of its vertex groups to produce an $(\mathbb{L},\P)$--tree $T_\ell$ each of whose vertex groups $\Gamma_v$ does not split relative to $\Q_v$.

 Finally we observe that each vertex stabilizer $\Gamma_v$ of $T_\ell$ is finitely generated.
-Indeed, $\Gamma_v$ is hyperbolic relative to the family $\P_{|\Gamma_v}$, but each member of $\P_{|\Gamma_v}$ is conjugate in $\Gamma$ to a member of $\P$.
+Indeed, $\Gamma_v$ is hyperbolic relative to $\mathbb{Q}_v$, but each member of $\P_{|\Gamma_v}$ is conjugate in $\Gamma$ to a member of $\P$ and each member of $\Inc_v$ is virtually cyclic.
 In particular, $\Gamma_v$ is hyperbolic relative to finitely generated subgroups, which implies that $\Gamma_v$ is finitely generated (see \cite{Osin06_RelHyp,GerasimovPotyagailo15}). \end{proof}

 For the next two lemmas, we work under the following assumptions.
 Let $(\Gamma,\P)$ be relatively hyperbolic.
 Assume $\Gamma$ does not split relative to $\P$ over a finite or parabolic subgroup.
 We note that, by Proposition~\ref{prop: stallings} the boundary $M=\boundary(\Gamma,\P)$ is connected.
 Furthermore, by Theorem~\ref{thm:OsinFinGen} the group $\Gamma$ is finitely generated.
 Suppose the boundary $M$ has a nonparabolic cut point $c$ with orbit $C=\Gamma (c)$ in $M$.
 Let $R$ be the topological $\R$--tree obtained by removing all terminal points from the dendrite $D(M,C)$.